-School/Non-Accredited High School icant who completed high school graduation requirements for admission to a University System institution institu
+School/Non-Accredited High School icant who completed high school graduation requirements.

 Home School/Non-Accredited High School

 An applicant who completed high school graduation requirements under a home school program or graduated from a nonaccredited high school may be considered for admission.
 According to the policies of the Board of Regents (BOR Policy Manual section 4.2.1.1) of the University System of Georgia, USG institutions may admit freshman applicants not meeting freshman requirements but showing evidence of college readiness using the following afternative categories.
 Home school applicants, regardless of age, must submit the following documents: